Exploratory Data Analysis

-More than fifty years ago, John Tukey avidly promoted an alternative type of data analysis that broke from the formal world of confidence intervals, hypothesis tests, and modeling, and today, Tukey’s Exploratory Data Analysis (EDA) is widely practiced.
+More than 50 years ago, John Tukey avidly promoted an alternative type of data analysis that broke from the formal world of confidence intervals, hypothesis tests, and modeling, and today Tukey’s Exploratory Data Analysis (EDA) is widely practiced.
 Tukey describes EDA as a philosophical approach to working with data:

-As a data scientist, you will want to use EDA in every stage of the data life cycle from checking the quality of your data to preparing for formal modeling to confirming your model is reasonable.
+As a data scientist, you will want to use EDA in every stage of the data lifecycle from checking the quality of your data to preparing for formal modeling to confirming that your model is reasonable.
 Indeed, the work described in Chapter 9 to clean and transform the data relied heavily on EDA to guide our quality checks and transformations.

 In EDA, we enter a process of discovery, continually asking questions and diving into uncharted territory to explore ideas.
 We use plots to uncover features of the data, examine distributions of values, and reveal relationships that cannot be detected from simple numerical summaries.
 This exploration involves transforming, visualizing, and summarizing data to build and confirm our understanding, identify and address potential issues with the data, and inform subsequent analysis.

 EDA is fun!
-But, it takes practice.
-One of the best ways to learn how to carry out an EDA is to learn from others as they describe their thought process as they explore data, and we attempt to reveal EDA thinking in our examples and case studies in this book.
+But it takes practice.
+One of the best ways to learn how to carry out an EDA is to learn from others as they describe their thought process while they explore data, and we attempt to reveal EDA thinking in our examples and case studies in this book.

 The role of EDA in the scientific reproducibility crisis has been noted, and data scientists have cautioned against overdoing it.
 For example, Gelman and Loken note:

-It’s good practice to report and provide the code from your EDA so that others are aware of the choices that you made and the paths you took in learning about your data.
+It’s a good practice to report and provide the code from your EDA so that others are aware of the choices you made and the paths you took in learning about your data.

 The topic of visualization is split across three chapters.
 In Chapter 9, we used plots to inform us in our data wrangling.
 The plots there were basic and the findings straightforward.
 We didn’t dwell on interpretations and choices of plots.
-Now, in this chapter, we spend more time on learning how to choose the right plot and interpret it.
+In this chapter, we spend more time learning how to choose the right plot and interpret it.
 We usually take the default parameter settings of the plotting functions since our goal is to make plots quickly as we carry out EDA.
-Then in Chapter 11, we provide guidelines for making effective and informative plots and give advice on how to make our visual argument clear and compelling.
+In Chapter 11, we’ll provide guidelines for making effective and informative plots and give advice on how to make our visual argument clear and compelling.

 According to Tukey, visualization is central to EDA: